glauth/glauth/README.md

-# GLAuth: LDAP authentication for hackers
+# GLAuth: LDAP authentication server for developers
 Go-lang LDAP Authentication (GLAuth) is a secure, easy-to-use, LDAP server w/ configurable backends.

 * Centrally manage accounts across your infrastructure
 * Centrally manage SSH keys, Linux accounts, and passwords for cloud servers.
 * Lightweight alternative to OpenLDAP and Active Directory.
+* Store your user directory in S3 or MySQL, or proxy to existing LDAP servers.

-Use it to centralize account management across your Linux servers, your OSX machines, and your support applications (Jenkins, Apache/Nginx, Graylog2, and many more!):
+Use it to centralize account management across your Linux servers, your OSX machines, and your support applications (Jenkins, Apache/Nginx, Graylog2, and many more!).

-### Quickstart for Ubuntu 14.04:
+### Quickstart
-This quickstart is a great way to try out GLAuth in a non-production environment.
-The client configuration has only been tested on Ubuntu 14.04, even though the GLAuth server should work on any modern Linux distribution.  *Be warned that you should take the extra steps to setup SSL (TLS) for production use!*
+This quickstart is a great way to try out GLAuth in a non-production environment.  *Be warned that you should take the extra steps to setup SSL (TLS) for production use!*

 1. Install GLAuth on a test server
   1. Clone the repo: `git clone https://github.com/nmcclain/glauth`
   2. Start the GLAuth server: `cd glauth; sudo bin/glauth32 -c sample-simple.cfg`
-2. Configure the server to authenticate against GLAuth
-  1. Run the Ansible playbook: `cd ansible ; sudo ansible-playbook -i hosts glauth.yml`
-  2. Try SSH'ing to the server as: **hackers** / **dogood**
+2. Test with traditional LDAP tools
-  3. Test things out from the command line: `ldapsearch -LLL -H ldap://localhost:389 -D cn=serviceuser,ou=svcaccts,dc=glauth,dc=com -w mysecret -x -bdc=glauth,dc=com cn=hackers`
+  1. `ldapsearch -LLL -H ldap://localhost:389 -D cn=serviceuser,ou=svcaccts,dc=glauth,dc=com -w mysecret -x -bdc=glauth,dc=com cn=hackers`

 ### Usage:
 ```